- The alkaline lysis method of plasmid isolation was originally developed by Brinboim and Doly (1979).

 ◊ Centrifuge the tube at maximum speed (14000 rpm) in a microcentrifuge for 10 min at 4°C.

-◊ Transfer the supernatant containing plasmid promptly in a new microcentrifuge tube.
+◊ Transfer the supernatant promptly to a new microcentrifuge tube.

-While transferring the supernatant, take care that white precipitate should not come along with the supernatant.
-The supernatant should be centrifuged again as mentioned above if supernatant contains any suspended particle.
+While transferring the supernatant, take care that the white precipitate should not come with the supernatant.
+The supernatant should be centrifuged again as mentioned above if it contains any suspended particles.

 ◊ Add an equal volume of Phenol:Chloroform: Isoamyl Alcohol (25:24:1) in the supernatant.

 ◊ Transfer the supernatant to a fresh microcentrifuge tube.

 This step will remove impurities including protein and lipid contamination from the plasmid preparation.

 1. While transferring the supernatant, take care that no traces of phenol come along with the supernatant.
 Traces of phenol is sufficient to inhibit most enzymatic reactions.